mathias-lammers/word-frequency-counter/README.md

 # word-frequency-counter

-A simple REST API that returns the 10 most frequent words of a text, as well as the number of times they occur.
+A node.js RESTful API that returns the 10 most frequent words of a text, as well as the number of times they occur.